HumanSignal/label-studio/docs/source/guide/storedata.md

 ## Minio Blob Storage
 Minio is a blob storage that is compatible with Amazon S3.
 You can use Minio to store your labeling tasks.

-### starting the containers
+### Starting the containers
 For local development you can host a local minio server to emulate a S3 based production environment more closely. an example docker-compose file for this is available in the [label-studio repository](/docker-compose.minio.yml).

-To run minion with your lable studio instance you can use the following command:
+To run Minio with your lable studio instance you can use the following command:
 ````bash
 # add sudo on linux if you are not a member of the docker group
 docker compose -f docker-compose.yml -f docker-compose.minio.yml up -d